Christmas in the Philippines: Christmas Day

 Christmas Day (Araw ng Pasko) in the Philippines is primarily a family affair.
 Filipinos traditionally visit extended family on this day, especially to pay respects to senior relatives.
 This custom, called págmamáno, involves taking the back of an elder's hand and pressing it against the forehead while saying máno, pô (lit. '[Your] hand, please').
 The elder usually responds with a blessing and may give aguinaldo in the form of money or gifts, often in a sealed envelope.
 It is customary for godparents to give aguinaldo to their godchildren, often larger than what is given to other younger relatives.

 Post-Christmas celebrations

+Feast of the Holy Family

+After the Christmas Eve and Day celebrations, the feast of the Holy Family is observed every final Sunday (Sabbath of the Roman Catholic) of December and the year, and within the Octave of Christmas.
+If Christmas Day and New Year's Day fall on Sundays, December 30 is marked as the Feast of the Holy Family.